gamesbook/protograf/docs/source/dice.rst

       All of the D6 shapes are constructed in the same way |dash| setting an *x* and *y* value (or *cx* and *cy*).

+      The red dice show how the pip *stroke* and *fill* can be set to different colors.

+      The blue dice show how the pip size can be changed.
+Size is represented as a fraction of the width/height of the die.
+The default is one-fifth (``0.2``) but it can be as small as ``0.1`` or as large as ``0.33``.

+      The white dice in the lower-right show how the D6, like many other shapes, can be assigned text captions, and that it can be rotated.
+      The *stroke_width* of the rotated die has also been made thicker.

 ===== ======